Republic of Ragusa: End of the Republic

-Around the year 1800, the Republic had a highly organized network of consulates and consular offices in more than eighty cities and ports around the world.
+Around 1800, the Republic had a highly organized network of consulates and consular offices in more than eighty cities and ports around the world.
 In 1808, Marshal Marmont issued a proclamation abolishing the Republic of Ragusa and amalgamating its territory into the Napoleonic Kingdom of Italy, himself claiming the newly created title of "Duke of Ragusa" (Duc de Raguse).
 In 1810, Ragusa, together with Dalmatia and Istria, went to the newly created French Illyrian Provinces.
 Later, in the 1814 Battle of Paris, Marmont abandoned Napoleon and was branded a traitor.
 Since he was known as the "Duke of Ragusa", the word ragusade was coined in French to signify treason and raguser meant a cheat.

-Article "44" of the 1811 Decree abolished the centuries-old institution of fideicommissum in inheritance law, by which the French enabled younger noblemen to participate in that part of the family inheritance, which the former law had deprived them of.
+Article 44 of the 1811 decree abolished the centuries-old institution of fideicommissum in inheritance law, by which the French enabled younger noblemen to participate in that part of the family inheritance, which the former law had deprived them of.
 According to an 1813 inventory of the Ragusan district, 451 land proprietors were registered, including ecclesiastical institutions and the commune.
 Although there is no evidence of the size of their estates, the nobles, undoubtedly, were in possession of most of the land.
 Eleven members of the Sorgo family, eight of Gozze, six of Ghetaldi, six of Pozza, four of Zamagna and three of the Saraca family were among the greatest landowners.
-The citizens belonging to the confraternities of St. Anthony and St. Lazarus owned considerable land outside the City.
+The citizens belonging to the confraternities of St. Anthony and St. Lazarus owned considerable land outside the city.